 Tape of the Work which it shall hold until termination of the license granted to it in paragraph 3 above (or if more than one license has been granted, the clause should refer to the lapse of the last license).
 BHE CPBagrees to take due and proper care of the Master Tape in its possession and insure its loss or damage against all causes.
-All insurance proceeds received on account of loss or of damage to the Master Tape shall be the property of Artists and shall be promptly transmitted to Artists and shall be promptly transmitted to Artists when received by bff.
-Artists shall receive one copy of the tape of the Work in any tape format selected by Artists bff agrees to use its best efforts to give Artists reasonable notice of scheduled broadcast dataset the Work dates of the Work.
+All insurance proceeds received on account of loss or of damage to the Master Tape shall be the property of Artists and shall be promptly transmitted to Artists and shall be promptly transmitted to Artists when received by bit.
+Artist shall receive one copy of the tape of the Work in any tape format selected by Artists bits agrees to use its best efforts to give Artists reasonable notice of scheduled broadcast dates of the Work.

 dates of the Work.
-Comment: Custody of master tapes and duplicate tapes will largely depend on the nature and extent of rights to exploit the Work grant dor reserved by the Artist.
+Comment: Custody of master tapes and duplicate tapes will largely depend on the nature and extent of rights to exploit the Work granted or reserved by the Artist.
 The Artist should understand that usually a station will attempt to disclaim responsibility for caring for the Master Tapes.
-In general, the law does not impose absolute responsibility on the station to take care of the station will be held to whan's described as a negligence station will be held to whan's described as a negligence station will be held to whan's described as a negligence standard; that it will be liable for a loss of the Master Tape or damage to it if the tation has been negligent.
-While the Artist through barbaining may not be able to improve upon this measure of responsibility, the Artist should not contractually relieve the station of this re-sponsibility to adhere to the negligence standard.
-Par 6 Artist authorizes BHE to use Artist's' name, likeness and biographical material name, likeness and biographical material solely in connection with publicizing the broadcast of the Work or the activities of BIE.
-Artists shall have the right to reasonably approve all written promotional material about Artist or the .
-Work.
+In general, the law does not impose absolute responsibility on the station to take care of the station will be held to what is described as a negligence standard; that it will be liable for a loss of the Master Tape or damage to if the station has been negligent.
+While the Artist through bargaining may not be able to improve upon this measure of responsibility, the Artist should not contractually relieve the station of this re-sponsibility to adhere to the negligence standard.
+Par 6 Artist authorizes BHE to use Artist's name, likeness and biographical material name, likeness and biographical material solely in connection with publicizing the broadcast of the Work or the activities of BIE.
+Artists shall have the right to reasonably approve all written reasonably approve all written promotional material about Artists or the Work.

-Work.
-Comment: Because of right of privacy laws, the station must acquire the consent of Artist to use Artist's name, piciure or likeness in connection with advertising or trade purposes.
+Comment: Because of right of privacy laws, the station must acquire the consent of Artist to use Artist's name, picture or likeness in connection with advertising or trade purposes.
 The Artist should limit this consent to use in connection with the Work or in connection with promotions for the station.
 It is of course desirable for the Artist to be able to approve all promotional material relating to the Artist or the Work.
+However, the station retaining to the Artist of the Work.
 However, the station may not readily agree to this proposal.
 Under such circumstances if the Artist wants specific material in-cluded in promotional pieces, Artist should prepare this material beforehand and obtain the station's agree-ment to include this material in its promotional pieces.
-Par 7 Artists represent that they in

 Par 7 Artists represents that they is are authorized to enter into this agreement; that material included in the Work is original with Artistor Artist has obtained permission to include the material in the Work or such permission is not required; that the Work does not violate or infringe upon the rights of others, including but not limited to copyright and right of privacy; and that the Work is not defamatory.
-Artist agrees to indemnify BHS against any damages, liabilities and expenses arising out of Artist's breach of the foregoing representations. foregoing representations.
+Artist agrees to indemnify BHS against any damages, liabilities and expenses arising out of Artist's breach of the foregoing representations.